pavankat/fantasy-football/README.md

 * be sure to import as 2017 data - have a year column for everything

-* import mockdraftable player links

 * create teams table

 * import nfl-schedule-2017.csv

 * import offense-rankings.csv

-* delete duplicate games in nfl-schedule-2017 table
+* delete duplicate games in nfl-schedule-2017 table and in other tables

 * need to use the schedule to really deep dive into who the weekly winners are and if there's a streak of having a really good opportunity (ex. weeks 1-6 use ameer abdullah and then it's downhill for him so trade him away then)